adsnowdon8/scopetok/README.md

 cd scopetok
 ```

+### 2. Change the user_id

+in src/app/page.tsx change the USER_ID variable to an appropriate value

-### 2.Start the app
+### 3. Start the app

-First, run the development server:
+run the development server:

 ```bash
 npm run dev